Building envelope: Air control

 Control of airflow is important to ensure indoor air quality, control energy consumption, avoid condensation (and thus help ensure durability), and to provide comfort.
 Control of air movement includes flow through the enclosure (the assembly of materials that perform this function is termed the air barrier system) or through components of the building envelope (interstitial) itself, as well as into and out of the interior space, (which can affect building insulation performance greatly).
 Hence, air control includes the control of windwashing (cold air passing through insulation) and convective loops which are air movements within a wall or ceiling that may result in 10% to 20% of the heat loss alone.

 The physical components of the envelope include the foundation, roof, walls, doors, windows, ceiling, and their related barriers and insulation.
 The dimensions, performance and compatibility of materials, fabrication process and details, connections and interactions are the main factors that determine the effectiveness and durability of the building enclosure system.

 Common measures of the effectiveness of a building envelope include physical protection from weather and climate (comfort), indoor air quality (hygiene and public health), durability and energy efficiency.
 In order to achieve these objectives, all building enclosure systems must include a solid structure, a drainage plane, an air barrier, a thermal barrier, and may include a vapor barrier.
 Moisture control (e.g. damp proofing) is essential in all climates, but cold climates and hot-humid climates are especially demanding.

 Air sealing can improve the energy efficiency of a building by minimizing the amount of energy needed to heat or cool the building.
 This is especially pertinent in cold-climate buildings where space heating consumes the largest amount of energy.
-A blower door test can be used to test the quality of the air sealing of the building envelope.
+A blower door test can be used to evaluate and measure the quality of the air sealing of the building envelope.
 Smoke pencils can be used to detect gaps and caulking and weather-stripping can be used to improve air sealing.
 HVAC systems can ensure that a building’s air intake is both adequate, safe, and energy efficient.